bschollnick/QuickBBS/README.md

 Version 3
 ============

+Version 3 is still being worked on, but significant portions of the upgrade have already been added to the MASTER repository.
-The design is similar to Version 2, but I am splitting the Database structure by utilizing Django Apps.
+The design is similar to Version 2, but many features and functions in the core of v2 are being split into separate Django Apps.

-For example, the File Types are now in the FileTypes application, instead of being in the frontend app.
-I am restructuring the code to use this best practice, and I am expecting to be able to simplify the code in the frontend.
-How?
-I am moving more logic into the model, for example, the Thumbnails model now includes all of the code to manipulate the thumbnails, and to Save and Delete thumbnails.

-The database tables have been optimized more, and some redundancy has been removed.

-The thumbnail tables have been most impacted.
+What is being split into a separate application?

+* Cache and Cache Management - Now dramatically simplified in comparison to v2.
+A Watchdog monitor is now being used to monitor for disk changes in the ALBUMS_PATH.
+Any changes will invalidate that directory, and force a rescan.
+Cached_Exists, exists no longer!!
+* FileTypes
+* Frontend - Still contains the program logic, but now calls for the functions in the other apps.
+* quickbbs - Configuration is now in quickbbs_settings.py, there is no longer a standalone CFG directory.
+* thumbnails - contains the actual code for creating and managing the thumbnails (files and database cache)
+   * Please note, do not confuse this for the thumbnails file in the frontend.
+That currently contains the logic for using the thumbnails apps models, etc.  (I need to rename it to prevent confusion, eventually.)

+v3 is roughly 60-70% done, but significant improvements in speed, performance, have been made.

 * Index Data - Contains the overall index (e.g. File1, File2, Image1, Image2, Directory1, Directory2, etc)
 * Thumbnails_Files - Contains the Index meta container for all Files (But not directories)